drheartcoder/InternationalTelephoneInput/README.md

 - Country code selection for phone numbers.
 - Data stored securely in the WordPress database.
 - Easy access to submission data from the admin dashboard.

-## Support

-For support, please contact the project administrator.